Everything you need to know about visiting Abu Dhabi in September

 Weather information sourced from the National Centre of Meteorology Climate Report 2003-2019 for Abu Dhabi Corniche and seatemperature.org

-- Abu Dhabi International Hunting & Equestrian Exhibition will take place at ADNEC from 26 September to 2 October 2022
+- ADIHEX – The Abu Dhabi International Hunting and Equestrian Exhibition will take place from 2 to 8 September 2023 – ADNEC

 Schools traditionally return in September, so it is a quieter time of year at resorts and attractions than August – though you can expect weekends waterside to remain busy while families and locals try to beat the heat.

-While the weather remains extremely hot outside, you will want to restrict your outdoor activities to early mornings and evenings, but do mind the humidity too.
-For indoor entertainment, we recommend:
+While the weather remains extremely hot outside, you will want to restrict your outdoor activities to early mornings and evenings but do mind the humidity too.

-- Try an Afternoon tea at one of Abu Dhabi’s top hotels
+- Afternoon tea at one of Abu Dhabi’s top hotels

 - Explore the new indoor Mina Fish Market in Mina Zayed